Waterfall

 Kvernufoss waterfall

-Kvernufoss – Hidden One
+Kvernufoss – Hidden one

 Just a few minutes from Skógafoss, a special jewel awaits you.
 Well camouflaged in a small gorge, the beautiful Kvernufoss waterfall plunges over 30 metres into the depths.
 You find this waterfall by parking your car at the museum in Skógar and then following the river Kverna upstream for 20 minutes.
 After this short hike away from the tourist crowds, Kvernufoss rewards you with a refreshing cool-down: you have the chance to walk through the waterfall.